 We keep these cultural practices flowing into the next generation.
 Looking back on the dreaming creation period, Shara is influenced by the journeys of the ancestral pathways through land and sea.

 The knowledge rests within the land, it forms their identity as saltwater people (Goori’s).

 Perfect for play-based learning, and for children to engage, connect to the stories & in turn spark conversation!

 Material & size

-This rug measures 2m diameter with a 10mm pile featuring a 100% superfine polyester surface & non-slip backing
+This rug comes in a 2.3m x 1.6m and a 2x3m with an 8mm pile featuring a 100% superfine polyester surface & non-slip backing